-So, while we suggest guys look their best, increasing their perceived power is a better strategy for becoming more attractive and admired.
-In fact, a recent study confirmed that a dominant personality was a better predictor of the number of sexual partners for men than being classically good looking.
+And, while we suggest guys look their best, increasing your perceived power is a better strategy for becoming more attractive.
+Similar to the above study, another study confirmed that a dominant personality was a better predictor of the number of sexual partners for men than being classically good looking.

 So, let me repeat: being powerful is a better strategy for getting a date than looking good (for guys at least).
 I should note that neither we nor this study are suggesting rape or sexual assault is power or a dominant personality.
 Physically forcing yourself on a woman, i.e. acting without consent, is illegal and immoral.

 If we had to describe how we help guys, it is really helping guys increase their status and power.
 Truthfully, since attraction happens in older parts of our brains, a guy doesn’t even have to actually have power; he just has to project it.
 This is why we suggest guys “fake it until they make it,” through body language changes and development of their “avatar,” discussed in Chapter 6 of our book Be Popular Now.

 Faking power is easy really, with certain body language and attitude modulations (charm, assertiveness, humor, etc).
 This is why a bad-boy Wal-Mart stock-boy could come across as more attractive to his female co-workers than a socially awkward millionaire tech start-up owner awkwardly asking for her help in the automotive department.